balancer/linear-pools/README.md

 ## LinearPool

 Linear Pool defines how the exchange rate is calculated.
 Notice that `_getWrappedTokenRate` function has a try/catch block.
-That block is required for security issues, to avoid exploiting attacks involving the rate manipulation of the token.
+Calls to an external view function implemented by the main token and related contracts need to be encapsulated by a try/catch for security purposes, to avoid exploiting attacks involving the rate manipulation of the token.

 ### Unit Tests

-The unit tests of LinearPool file basically tests:
+The unit tests of the LinearPool should tests:

 1. If Pool accepts a main token that is not related to the wrapped token (should not accept, except when pool is ERC4626)
 2. If asset managers are set correctly (needed to wrap/unwrap tokens)
 3. If token rate is calculated correctly
-4. If malicious query (that manipulates the token rate) is reverted
+4. If malicious queries (that manipulates the token rate) are reverted

 ## LinearPoolFactory